Skip to Content

-In this guide, we’ll explain everything you need to know about hiking Robbers Roost Trail and show you exactly how to get into the photogenic Shamans Cave based on our own experiences.
+In this guide, we explain everything you need to know about hiking Robbers Roost Trail to Shaman’s Cave in Sedona.

-We hiked Robbers Roost Trail and explored Shaman’s Cave during our week long visit to Sedona at the end of 2021.
-After driving our rented Jeep to a closer parking area, we took the shorter trail to reach the cave and enjoyed it’s spectacular views in perfect solitude.
+We hiked Robbers Roost Trail to Shaman’s Cave during our week long visit to Sedona at the end of 2021.
+After driving our rented Jeep to the 4WD trailhead parking area, we took the shorter Robbers Roost Trail to the cave and enjoyed it’s spectacular views over Sedona’s red rocks in blissful solitude.

-What we can tell you after taking on most of the best hikes in Sedona is that Robbers Roost Trail is a fantastic hike for those who want a break from the overcrowded trails.
-However, it is a long way out of town and will eat up valuable time on your itinerary.
+After hiking almost all of the best trails in Sedona, we can tell you that Robbers Roost Trail is perfect if you want a break from overcrowded trails.
+It’s a long way out of town and it’ll eat up valuable time on your itinerary but we think the cave is worth the effort.

 Hiking Tip: When exploring outdoors, be sure to always practice the seven principles of Leave No Trace to preserve natural beauty so others can enjoy the same environments.